scriptituk/xfade-easing/README.md

 ### Easing other filters

-These easing expressions are useful for other filters besides xfade, e.g. blend, drawtext, geq, overlay, rotate, zoompan, etc.
+The easing expressions are useful for filters other than xfade, e.g. blend, drawtext, geq, overlay, rotate, zoompan, etc.
 – anywhere an ffmpeg expr is used to calculate filter options.